andlzanon/list-aware-explanations/README.md

 ## Description
-The main objective of this project is to generate list aware explanations.
-As a result, explanations consider that items are on a list and that explanations may not be for single items, but also for a set.
-In this sense, this it is also important to know the best ways to explain the many possible sub-lists of recommendations within a set of recommendations.
-Such concept can even be used in carrousels, where tags are used to explain a row of items.
+The main objective of this project is to generate list aware explanations for recommendations.
+Consequently, this explanation algorithm consider that items are on a list and that explanations may not be only for single items, but also for a set.

+Furthermore, this explores also the best ways to explain the many possible sub-lists of recommendations within a set of recommendations.
+Such concept can even be used in carrousels, where tags are used to explain a row of recommended items.

 ## Reproduction
-### Enviroment
+### Environment
 To install the libraries used in this project, use the command:

     pip install requirements